RafaRemote/oc_python_p02_market_analysis/readme.md

 - [x] scrape book informations for one category

 will extract the product url of each book for one category, then it will concatenate this information with the 10 other ones listed above.
-will write a file: dateBooksPerCategory_[category].csv
+will write a file: dataBooksPerCategory_[category].csv
 will store this file in the auto-generated folder: _scrapedOneCategory_
 will store the image of the product pages visited in the auto-generated folder: _scrapedImages_.